ros-infrastructure/robots.ros.org/contributing.md

 1. Run `test_site.bash`

 1. You can then open http://localhost:3000 in your browser to view the site.
-The page in the browser automatically refresh when files are changed.
+The page in the browser will automatically refresh when files are changed.

 Notes:
 The `test_site.bash` script must be restarted if `_config.yml` is changed.
 Kill the script with `Ctrl-C` the test_site.bash and rerun it.
 Then reload the page in your browser.